th2-net/th2-data-services/README.md

 You can see example in 1.12 section of [get_started_example](examples/get_started_example.py).

-### EventsTree and collections
+### EventTree and collections

-#### EventsTree
+#### EventTree

-EventsTree is a tree-based data structure of events.
+`EventTree` is a tree-based data structure of events.
 It allows you get children and parents of event, display tree, get full path to event etc.

 Details:

-* EventsTree contains all events in memory.
+* `EventTree` contains all events in memory.
-* To reduce memory usage an EventsTreeCollection delete the 'body' field from events, but you can preserve it specify ' preserve_body'.
 * Tree has some important terms:
     1. _Ancestor_ is any relative of the event up the tree (grandparent, parent etc.).
     2. _Parent_ is only the first relative of the event up the tree.